 HER2 targeted therapy

-- Trastuzumab is approved for both the treatment of advanced breast cancer and as an adjuvant therapy for early-stage HER2-positive breast cancer.
-Currently, one year of trastuzumab is recommended for the treatment of early-stage breast cancer.
-For metastatic cancer, trastuzumab is given in combination with different types of chemotherapy.
+Trastuzumab is approved for both the treatment of advanced HER2-positive breast cancer and as an adjuvant therapy for non-metastatic HER2-positive breast cancer.
+Currently, patients with stage I to stage III breast cancer receive a trastuzumab-based regimen often including a combination of trastuzumab with chemotherapy, followed by completion of one year of adjuvant trastuzumab.
+For metastatic cancer, trastuzumab can be given in combination with different types of chemotherapy.
 Patients receiving trastuzumab have a small (2% to 5%) risk of heart problems.
 This risk is increased if a patient has other risk factors for heart disease or receives chemotherapy that also increases the risk of heart problems at the same time.
-These heart problems do not always go away, but they are usually treatable with medication.
+These heart problems may go away and can be treatable with medication.

-- Pertuzumab is approved for the treatment of advanced breast cancer, and is being studied as a treatment for early-stage disease.
-Research shows that adding pertuzumab to trastuzumab and the chemotherapy drug docetaxel for advanced breast cancer not yet treated with either chemotherapy or trastuzumab increases the effectiveness of treatment and lengthens lives with few additional side effects.
-Based on this data, the combination of trastuzumab, pertuzumab, and either docetaxel or paclitaxel has become the standard of care for the treatment of untreated advanced breast cancer.
-Pertuzumab is also approved as neoadjuvant treatment for breast cancer in the United States, in combination with trastuzumab and docetaxel or paclitaxel.
+Pertuzumab (Perjeta) is approved for the treatment of advanced breast cancer, and is being studied as a treatment for early-stage disease.
+Research shows that adding pertuzumab to trastuzumab and chemotherapy for advanced breast cancer not yet treated with either chemotherapy or trastuzumab increases the effectiveness of treatment and lengthens lives with few additional side effects.
+Based on this data, the combination of trastuzumab, pertuzumab, and chemotherapy has become the standard of care for the treatment of untreated advanced breast cancer.
+Pertuzumab is also approved as neoadjuvant treatment for breast cancer in the United States, in combination with trastuzumab and chemotherapy.

 Getting care for symptoms and side effects